1950s Vintage DressesMay 2, 2015

 You may find darts and zips on original 1950s Vintage Dresses that you won’t find on a more modern retro version, but it just feels better for it.

-Don’t reveal too much cleavage, a little is enough.
+With 1950s Vintage Dresses, it’s preferable not to reveal too much cleavage, a little is enough.
 Try to avoid creating a complete 50s look and go for more modern accessories and hair – a truly vintage 1950s wiggle dress with modern shoes, bag and hair is a really sharp look, great for dinner, cocktail parties and the office during the day.

 Hold your posture upright, make sure your shoes fit perfectly and you’re good to go.
 This is one 1950s vintage dress with plenty of life in it.